wp-plugins/ns-seo-custom-fields/readme.txt

 == Changelog ==

 = 2.1.6 =
-* Fixed bug with new posts where the post ID is not yet available in GET and so we need to use global post instead
+* Fixed bug with new posts where the post ID is not yet available in GET and so we need to use global post instead.
+Thank you @tncdesigns for the catch and fix suggestion!

 = 2.1.5 =
 * Bugfix for is_readable warning caused by translation directory not being present (no translations in it yet)